 It’s really important to keep a close eye on your dog during the hot Summer months.
 If we feel hot and bothered you can only imagine how the heat is affecting our dogs with thick furry coats.
-There are some innovative products that you can buy to keep your dog cool further down the post but first, some tips to help…
+There are some innovative products that you can buy to keep your dog cool and prevent dog sunburn, but first, here are a few tips to try.

-Here are a few basic tips to keep your dog cool this Summer
+Here are a few basic tips to prevent sunburn, keep your dog cool and prevent heatstroke.

 - Make sure there is a shaded area in your garden